-It could be specified that when making an alcohol delivery certain checks should be carried out such as Challenge 25.
+AFS would urge all boards to set out their approach to online retailers within their new polices.
+For example, it could be specified that when making an alcohol delivery certain checks should be carried out such as Challenge 25.
 In addition, the policy could require that orders cannot be left be left in nominated safe places, and that staff delivering alcohol must be trained to the same level as staff who sell or supply alcohol in licensed premises.
 The Board could also explore the possibility of placing conditions on online retailers to request details of sales and distribution areas, as well figures on delivery refusal rates.